Share a form with colleagues

 You can give access to your forms to other LogAlto users.

-Depending on the access that you give them (explained below), these users will be able to either only see the records, or add records to the form.
+Depending on the access you give them (explained below), these users will be able to see the records or add them to the form.

-- Click on the custom form you wish to share with other users.
-You can only share forms that are Private, you have created or to which you have Administrator access
+• Click on the custom form you wish to share with other users.
+You can only share Private forms you have created or to which you have Administrator access.

-- Select the the method of sharing you want to execute for this form
+• Select the method of sharing you want to execute for this form.

 It is possible to share forms not only with specific users but also with specific projects, country offices (branches) or specific user profiles.

-Note: In order to determine which access to give, the system will go from the smallest unit (the first option: Users) to the largest unit (the last option: Profiles) So if a user has Collaborator access given to his specific user access, but Administrator access is given to his type of user profile, then this user will have Collaborator access as it is the one the system will take into consideration.
+Note: To determine which access to give, the system will go from the smallest unit (the first option: Users) to the largest unit (the last option: Profiles).
+So if a user has Collaborator access given to his specific user access, but Administrator access is given to his type of user profile.
+This user will have Collaborator access as it is the one the system will consider.

 Administrator rights: